f5devcentral/sslo-o365-update/README.md

   `python sslo_o365_update.py --install --force`
   <br />
   `python sslo_o365_update.py --force`

 ### Show the running configuration
 - Run the script with the `--printconfig` option to display the running configuration.

+  `python sslo_o365_update.py --printconfig`

+### How to uninstall
+- Run the script with the `--uninstall` option.
+This will remove the configuration file and scheduler.
+The URL categories, datagroups, and working directory will remain.

+- Run the script with the `--full_uninstall` option.
+This will remove the configurtion file, scheduler, working directory files, URL categories, and datagroups.

 ### HA considerations
 - Perform the install operations on both units in an HA environment and then sync.
 The script runs independently on each peer and will not trigger an out-of-sync indication when updates are made.